-These options will guide you to the human subjects research
+These options will guide you to the human subjects research training the IRB requires.

-- 3. Select the Ethical Conduct of Research with Human Subjects option as your curriculum. - 4.
+- 1. Visit CITI at https://about.citiprogram.org - 2.
+Click on the Register button at the top of the screen and follow the directions to set up your account. - 3.
+Select the Ethical Conduct of Research with Human Subjects option as your curriculum. - 4.
 Select "I need to enroll in a basic human research course." - 5.
 Select "Social and Behavioral Research."